maniteja3322/Commands_testing/README.md

 # Commands_testing
-to try all the available commads
+to try all the available commands